 All seats except the front buckets are removable, which gives the regular-size Venture 133 cubic feet of cargo space and the extended version 156.

-The only powertrain available in the front-drive Venture is a 3.4-liter V-6 with 185 horsepower and a four-speed automatic transmission.
+Under the Hood The only powertrain available in the front-drive Venture is a 3.4-liter V-6 with 185 horsepower and a four-speed automatic transmission.

-Standard safety features include side-impact airbags for the front seats and antilock brakes that operate on all four wheels.
+Safety Standard safety features include side-impact airbags for the front seats and antilock brakes that operate on all four wheels.
 Traction control is standard on the LT and optional on the LS and Warner Bros.
 Edition.

-Venture and its General Motors siblings are roomy minivans with flexible seating arrangements and reasonable prices.
+Performance Venture and its General Motors siblings are roomy minivans with flexible seating arrangements and reasonable prices.
 Noise levels are annoyingly high at highway speeds, and the ride is stiffer than most rival minivans.
 Good deals are available, so Venture is worth a look.